 The animal park is located directly on Schwarzbachweg at the corner of Südring and Glockwiesenweg.

-The Okriftel Wood runs along the Schwarzbach and the Okriftel bank of the Main.
+The Okriftel Grove runs along the Schwarzbach and the Okriftel bank of the Main.

 The Okriftel Main ferry

 During the summer months, a small ferry takes people enjoying excursions either on foot or on bicycles across the Main.
-At weekends and on public holidays, the ‘Okriftel’ travels between the Okriftel bank of the Main and the Kelsterbach Wood.
+On weekends and on public holidays, the ‘Okriftel’ travels between the Okriftel bank of the Main and the Kelsterbach forest.

 Ferry dock: An der Fähre/Jahnallee Okriftel

 The rose garden in the north of Okriftel evokes the tradition of rose cultivation.
 Until the mid-1970s, Hattersheim was one of the most important suppliers of roses, and it was known as the Rose Town.
 Among the 6,500 roses and 100 different varieties in the Rosarium between the Regionalparkweg and Wasserwerkchaussee, two Hattersheim varieties, ‘Wilhelm Kauth’ and ‘Gretel Greul’ also bloom, named after the renowned nurseries.

 The rose garden is part of the Regionalparkweg (regional park trail).
 You can obtain more information from Regionalpark GmbH, telephone: +49 6145 5037330.

 The rose garden is located on the Regionalparkweg from Okriftel to Wasserwerkchaussee.
 Parking is available at the Okriftel cemetery.